OrchardCMS/OrchardCore/src/docs/reference/modules/Localize/README.md

 The `AdminCulturePickerContainer` shape is used to render the `AdminCulturePicker`.

-The `AdminCulturePicker` will be rendered automatically on the admin once you enable `OrchardCore.Localization.AdminCulturePicker` feature.
+The `AdminCulturePicker` will be rendered automatically on the admin once you enable the `OrchardCore.Localization.AdminCulturePicker` feature.